michellejlin/lava/README.md

 To run LAVA you need, at a minimum:

-1. fastq files for all of your samples, LAVA does not perform any adapter or quality trimming so this should be done beforehand (trimmomatic, etc.).
+1. fastq files for all of your samples.
+LAVA does not perform any adapter or quality trimming so this should be done beforehand (trimmomatic, etc.).
 You need at least two samples to perform a meaningful longitudinal analysis. `Example1_file1.fastq Example1_file2.fastq`

 2. A fasta file representing the majority consensus of your first sample.
 There are two options: 1) A reference fasta and a .gff file with protein annotation for the above reference fasta. `Example1_ref.fasta Example1_ref.gff` OR 2) a Genbank accession number pointing to a sample that contains annotations that you would like transferred to your reference fasta `MF795094.1` (This is the Genbank reference for Example 2, included in the example folder.)

 Note: The examples provided are mainly to illustrate how to use either method - fasta and gff file, or Genbank accession number - can be used effectively.
 Example 1 uses a provided fasta and gff file and Example 2 uses `-q MF795094.1` to pull the reference from GenBank.
 The examples provided is real data that was used in [this paper](https://mbio.asm.org/content/mbio/9/4/e00898-18.full.pdf).
 Example1_file1 is sample SC332, and Example1_file2 is CUL332.
 Example 2 is SC1201 and CUL1201.
 I have drastically reduced the number of reads in the fastq files to make downloading and running these examples extremely fast, so the data does differ from what's presented a bit.
 However, if you wish to run the full analysis, all files used are publically availibe on SRA.

 3. A metadata.csv file that must contain two columns: Sample and Passage.
-Then each of the names of every fastq file you want to analyse in the sample column and the passage number or day that the sample on that row was collected. `Example1_metadata.csv`
+Then each of the names of every fastq file you want to analyse in the sample column and the passage number or day that the sample on that row was collected.
+Take a look at the example metadata file to see the formatting. `Example1_metadata.csv`

 Once you've got all the required files above collected make a new folder and place all the files into this folder.
 (This has obviously already been done for the example files).
 Then execute LAVA from inside this folder.